FurkanKirat/EssenceHub/meetingslog.md

 **Agenda:** Project review and submission preparation
 - Reviewed the entire project for completeness and functionality.
 - Ensured all modules were properly connected and tested.
-- Discussed the final README and documentation updates.
-- Prepared the project for submission.
+- Prepared the project for presentation.

 **Participants:** Ahmet, Hidayet, Çağkan, Furkan, Yusuf